microsoft/CCF/doc/operations/ledger_snapshot.rst

 On each node, the ledger is written to disk in a directory specified by the ``ledger.directory`` configuration entry.

-It is also possible to specify optional `read-only` ledger directories ``ledger.read_only_ledger_dirs``.
+It is also possible to specify optional `read-only` ledger directories ``ledger.read_only_directories``.
 This enables CCF to have access to historical transactions, for example after joining from a snapshot (see :ref:`operations/ledger_snapshot:Historical Transactions`).
 Note that only committed ledger files (those whose name ends with ``.committed``) can be read from this directory.

 File Layout
 ~~~~~~~~~~~